AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 Here, we first aim to annotate the Wilms Tumor snRNA-seq samples in the SCPCP000006 (n=40) dataset.
 To do so we will:

-• Provide annotations of normal cells composing the kidney, including normal kidney epithelium, endothelium, stroma and immune cells
+- Provide annotations of normal cells composing the kidney, including normal kidney epithelium, endothelium, stroma and immune cells

-• Provide annotations of tumor cell populations that may be present in the WT samples, including blastemal, epithelial, and stromal populations of cancer cells
+- Provide annotations of tumor cell populations that may be present in the WT samples, including blastemal, epithelial, and stromal populations of cancer cells
 Based on the provided annotation, we would like to additionally provide a reference of marker genes for the three cancer cell populations, which is so far lacking for the WT community.

 The analysis is/will be divided as the following:

 - [x] Metadata file: compilation of a metadata file of marker genes for expected cell types that will be used for validation at a later step
 - [x] Script: clustering of cells across a set of parameters for few samples
-- [x] Script: label transfer from the fetal kidney atlas reference using runAzimuth
+- [x] Script: label transfer from the fetal kidney atlas reference using an Azimuth-adapted approach
-- [x] Script: run copykat and inferCNV
+- [x] Script: run `copyKat` and `inferCNV`
 - [x] Notebook: explore results from steps 2 to 4 for about 5 to 10 samples
-- [x] Script: Run inferCNV for all samples
+- [x] Script: Run `inferCNV` for all samples
-- [x] Notebook: explore results from step 6, integrate all samples together and annotate the dataset using (i) metadatafile, (ii) CNV information, (iii) label transfer information
+- [x] Notebook: explore results from step 6 and annotate the dataset using (i) metadata file, (ii) CNV information, (iii) label transfer information

 ## Usage